rapidsai/deployment/source/guides/rapids-docker-with-cuda.md

 ### Installing CUDA components on your container

-1. Navigate to `dist/{cuda_version}/{your_os}/base/` or `runtime/` in the repository
+1. Navigate to `dist/{cuda_version}/{your_os}/base/` or `runtime/` in the [repository](https://gitlab.com/nvidia/container-images/cuda)
 2. Open the `Dockerfile` for your target distribution
-3. Copy all `ENV` variables for package versions and NVIDIA Container Toolkit support
+3. Copy all `ENV` variables for package versioning and NVIDIA Container Toolkit support (see the Essential Environment Variables section below)
-4. Copy the `RUN` commands for installing the packages.
+4. Copy the `RUN` commands for installing the packages
-5. If you are using the `runtime` components, make sure to copy the `ENV` and `RUN` commands from the `base` Dockerfile as well.
+5. If you are using the `runtime` components, make sure to copy the `ENV` and `RUN` commands from the `base` Dockerfile as well
-6. For RHEL-based systems, also copy any `.repo` configuration files needed.
+6. For RHEL-based systems, also copy any `.repo` configuration files needed

 ```{note}
 Package versions change between CUDA releases.
 Always check the specific Dockerfile for your desired CUDA version and distribution to get the correct versions.